joelburton/animal-routing/README.md

 Puffins
 -------

-Puffins are routed with a more complex feature---using the `render` attribute on their route.
+Puffins are routed with a more complex feature—using the `render` attribute on their route.
 This is passed the `match`, `location`, and `history` props.
 Here, the routing itself finds the `match.params.id` with the id of the puffin to render, and renders the simple, presentational component by directly passing